-Soil erosion can occur when land is cleared for geothermal project components, access roads, and transmission lines.
-Large volumes of soil can be excavated for levelling well pads and creating access roads26.
-This removal of vegetation (particularly roots) decreases soil stability.
+Soil erosion can occur when land is cleared for geothermal project components, pipelines, access roads and transmission lines.
+Large volumes of soil can be excavated for levelling well pads and creating access roads.27 This removal of vegetation (particularly roots) decreases soil stability.

-High rainfall events are common in Southeast Asia and can cause exposed soils to wash away, leading to sedimentation of nearby waterways.
+In regions where high rainfall are common, this can cause exposed soils to wash away, leading to sedimentation of nearby waterways.
 This can reduce water quality and result in alteration or loss of habitat for aquatic species.
 Soil erosion can also lead to localized landslips, a health and safety risk for communities (see section on health and safety).